-“The journey to this album began about 16 years ago when I met saxophonist Dimitar Liolev who opened my eyes and heart to the magic of Bulgarian folk music.
+“The journey to this creating this began sine 18 years ago when I met saxophonist Dimitar Liolev.
+He opened my eyes and heart to the magic of Bulgarian folk music.
 After many years of investigation, exploration and experiments, I finally got the courage to write music and assemble a band that reflects my ideas about blending jazz and Bulgarian folk music.
 I am happy to have some of my best friends in this band.
-These are the people I was fortunate to grow with as a musician.
-We are also all honoured to have one of the pioneers of Bulgarian folk jazz as a special guest in the band: the brilliant pianist and composer Antoni Donchev who is the bridge between two generations of Bulgarian jazz musicians.
+These are the people I am fortunate to grow with as an artist and human being.”